RandomDSdevel/Programming-Language-Development-Reference/Possible Future Research Directions.md

 * Add references to current and past C++ TSes (Technical Specifications.)
 * Add references to programming-language evolution and purpose manifestos suitable for drawing inspiration from (possibly for improving the documentation behind the rationale for this programming language's conception…?)
 * Add references to types of programming languages as classified by [Wikipedia]()'s [list of programming languages by type](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type) to this documentat's [section on 'Programming Concepts and Methodologies'](#programming-concepts-and-methodologies).
+* Add more references to useful examples of code libraries written in other programming languages that might serve as good inspiration for core, standard, and/or common-use libraries that should get created for this one.

 ## Sources